adonisjs/v6-docs/content/docs/getting_started/deployment.md

+---
+summary: Learn about general guidelines to deploy an AdonisJS application in production.
+---

 # Deployment

 Deploying an AdonisJS application is no different than deploying a standard Node.js application.
 You need a server running `Node.js >= 20.6` along with `npm` to install production dependencies.